 Behaviour for Learning

 Students and teachers are fully aware of the College’s Behaviour for Learning Policy and there is a clear system of rewards and sanctions.
 Respect for others forms the basis on which we expect students to behave.
 This is reflected in the Inspectors’ statement that:

 At Rooks Heath College our Behaviour for Learning Policy involves all members of the college community: students, staff, parents/carers and governors.
 If students are to achieve their best, they must be free to learn in a stimulating, encouraging, supportive, consistent and caring environment.
 Above all, it means students accepting responsibility for their own actions and ensuring that they do not adversely affect the learning of others.
-For students who choose inappropriate behaviour, there is an escalating series of consequences, which may result in detention, seclusions or exclusions.
+For students who choose inappropriate behaviour, there is an escalating series of consequences which may ultimately result in exclusions from the College.
 There is a corresponding set of Rewards and teachers take every opportunity to reward success.
 All rewards are linked to one of our five values of Teamwork, Resilience, Achievement, Creativity and Kindness.